1. Obtain commitments of Internship positions from prospective employers

 [top]

-• Evaluate each internship report for writing and content.
+Obtain written reports and confidential evaluation forms from each student on internship experience.
+Evaluate each internship report for writing and content.
 Meet with students to discuss both strengths and weaknesses from evaluations; suggest strategies for improvement.
+Determine and submit grades for students receiving high school credit for their internships.

 8. Follow up with intern supervisor and company: